gianpaj/cartrawler.github.io/_collections/_section_android/standalone.md

        val givenName: String, // first name
        val surname: String, // Surname
        val resId: String, // Reservation ID
-       val pickUpDateTime: GregorianCalendar, //The date & time of pickup val returnDateTime: GregorianCalendar,  //The date & time of pickup val pickupLocation: LocationDetails, //Location details of pickup
+       val resuid: String, // resuid, use this along with the resId to retrieve the booking later val pickUpDateTime: GregorianCalendar, //The date & time of pickup val returnDateTime: GregorianCalendar,  //The date & time of pickup val pickupLocation: LocationDetails, //Location details of pickup